 Usually yes, although it depends on the spectator policy of the pool - just let the Puddle Ducks office know when you book (or the day before the lesson) and we’ll make any necessary enquiries.

 If you have a baby, many of our pools have pool-side cots where they can be safely left.
-For older siblings, they can sit and watch from the side.
+For older siblings, they may be able to sit and watch from the side.
 For both, we do advise that you bring another adult along with you where you can, as (depending on class level) we don't always have a poolside assistant on duty.

 What should I do if my child is ill?
 Will they miss out?

-- If your child has a chest, ear or eye infection they shouldn’t swim until it has completely cleared
+- If your child has a chest, ear, throat or eye infection they shouldn’t swim until it has completely cleared.

-- Unfortunately, we can't offer a refund but where possible, we offer goodwill catch-up classes so that you won't miss out
+- Unfortunately, we can't offer a refund but where possible, we offer goodwill Courtesy Classes so that you won't miss out.

 How will I learn the words to all the songs?!